-o the Western visitor, Southeast Asia is an assault on the senses, an immersion into a way of life utterly unlike that to which we're accustomed.
-From bustling cities like Bangkok, Singapore, and Kuala Lumpur to tiny fishing villages and thatched rural hamlets, from the jungles of Malaysian Borneo to the deluxe resorts of Bali, from the temples of Luang Prabang in Laos to the bacchanal of Patpong in Thailand, Southeast Asia offers a glimpse of the extraordinary, an explosion of colors, sounds, smells, textures, and life that will send you home with a wider vision of the human experience.
+Southeast Asia offers a glimpse of the extraordinary, an explosion of colors, sounds, smells, textures, and life that will send you home with a wider vision of the human experience.
 In this chapter, we share our picks of the region's unrivaled highlights.

-1 The Most Unforgettable Travel Experiences
+1 UNFORGETTABLE TRAVEL EXPERIENCES

 - Making Merit (Thailand & Laos): For centuries, the sangha, or monkhood, has lived off the donations of food and money from the community.
 The tradition continues to this day: Every morning, monks walk the streets around their temple not just to receive their daily food, but also to allow the giver to make merit.
 By giving food in this lifetime, Buddhists believe that they will not go hungry in the next lifetime.
 If you are interested in making merit this way, talk to your hotel's concierge.
-You might be able to join kitchen staff as they head to a nearby monastery in the early morning or wait on the right byway to greet and feed a column of monks.
-In Luang Prabang, this tradition has become a tourist attraction of sorts and is a must-see.
-See chapters 4 and 5. - Staying in a Hill-Tribe Village near the China Border (Laos): They still ask visitors, "Why do you come here, anyway?" in villages along the Nam Ha River in northern Laos.
-Thanks to the folks who run the Nam Ha

-Ecotourism Project, these vast tracts of pristine jungle won't be overrun by tourists anytime soon, and the many ethnic minority groups who've lived here in isolation won't be turned into human zoo exhibits.
-It is heartening to know that the money you spend on a trek goes to support a model of sustainable eco-tour development in a fragile region.
-And it is good, hearty jungle trekking or river kayaking that takes you through lush jungle terrain where you're likely to see monkeys and exotic birds.
+See chapters 4 and 5. - · Staying in a Hill-Tribe Village near the China Border (Laos): They still ask visitors, "Why do you come here, anyway?" in villages along the Nam Ha River in northern Laos.
+Thanks to the folks who run the Nam Ha Ecotourism Project, these vast tracts of pristine jungle won't be overrun by tourists anytime soon.
+Jungle trekking or river kayaking takes you through lush jungle terrain where you're likely to see monkeys and exotic birds.
 You'll arrive in villages where kayaks are still an oddity, and spend fun evenings around the fire communicating by charades or stick figures in a notebook.
 It's not about the villages being "pristine"; it's about the fact that your visit is part of a cultural exchange.
-You can have a positive effect on people with your heart and your tourist dollars.
-See chapter 5.

-• Participating in a Baci Ceremony (Laos): The Baci is a touching Lao ceremony used to say welcome or farewell and to honor achievements.
+See chapter 5. - Participating in a Baci Ceremony (Laos): The Baci is a touching Lao ceremony used to say welcome or farewell and to honor achievements.

-Southeast Asia

 Participants sit in a circle and receive group blessings, after which there is traditional dancing and lao lao, rice wine.
 It's a chance for the ultrafriendly Lao people to express their hospitality to you, their honored guest.
-See chapter 5.

-- Sailing the South China Sea (Vietnam): With the sky above us a deep, red afterglow, we rounded a buoy marking the shipping lane off coastal Nha Trang and, with the wind now at our backs, settled the Hobie Cat into a perfect fan-tail, the mainsail and jib billowing on opposite sides as the rudders gave a low moan and the boat gained speed.
-Riding low swells, we sped toward a coast where twinkling lights might have belonged to a child's train set, and the sky continued its show, now in orange.
-Heavenly.
-Opportunities for watersports and sailing are many as you travel along Vietnam's coast.
-Most resorts have boats for rent, and Nha Trang is a good bet, as is the area off Mui Ne Beach near Phan Thiet, which is becoming a very popular wind- and kitesurfing spot.
+See chapter 5. - Sailing the South China Sea (Vietnam): Opportunities for watersports and sailing are many as you travel along Vietnam's coast.
+Most resorts have boats for rent, and Nha Trang is a good bet, as is the area off Mui Ne Beach near Phan Thiet, which is becoming a very popular kite-surfing and windsurfing spot.
 See chapter 6. - Waiting for the Magic Hour at Angkor Wat (Cambodia): You'll want to plan your day around it, and temple aficionados all have their favorite spots; but whether from a hillside overlooking a glowing temple facade or from the heights of the main temple itself, with the horizon framed by the famed ancient towers, be sure to see an Angkor sunset.
-Sunrise is equally worth the early-morning ride.
-At the more popular viewing spots, like Bakeng Hill, you'll ooh and aah in concert with lots of other travelers.
-Nobody likes crowds, but there is a certain cool oneness here, and the odd didgeridoo player or cross-legged character in meditation is a nice throwback to the old hippietrail days in the region.
-See chapter 7.
+Sunrise is equally worth the early morning ride.
+See chapter 7. - Sipping a Singapore Sling in the Long Bar at the Raffles Hotel (Singapore): Ah, the Long Bar, home of the Singapore